visual-framework/vf-wp/wp-content/plugins/vf-events/README.md

 VF_Events::get_archive_pages();
 ```

-Returns and array of `next` and `previous` archive page URLs.
+Returns an array of `next` and `previous` archive page URLs.
 These values will be `false` if there is no page.